What's Going on With the Volcano?

 Halemaʻumaʻu web cam (opens in new window).

 The Kalapana public viewing area is outside of Hawaiʻi Volcanoes National Park on the other side of the flow fields and is managed by Hawaiʻi County.
 There is no fee to enter the viewing area.
-Currently the viewing area is open from 3:00 p.m. to 9:00 p.m. with the last vehicle allowed in at 8:00 p.m.
+Currently the viewing area is open daily from 3:00 p.m. to 9:00 p.m. with the last vehicle allowed in at 8:00 p.m.
 To hear a recorded message of updated viewing conditions, call 808-961-8093.

 Map to the Kalapana public viewing area (pdf-469KB)